saurabhdaf/android-nano/bakingApp/README.md

 and master-details flow, widgets and espresso tests.

-Also in this project we have included App Navigation for allowing the navigation between the recepies
+Also in this project we have included App Navigation for allowing the navigation between the recepies.and allowing thehome screen feature

 ### Credits:
 Launch icon is taken from the site: www.shareicon.net.